rkrx/php-streams/README.md

 ### Stream

-`Stream` is the base-class for a number of other classes.
+`Stream` is the base-class (marker-class) for a number of other classes.
 Its main purpose is to provide functionality to connect or disconnect to a stream and give a base type for type-hinting:

 ```PHP
 function handleStream(Stream $stream) {